 If your income is near the threshold, a combination of before-tax income and after-tax income may suit you better.
-Try our Contributions calculator to explore.
+Try MoneySmart's Super contributions optimiser to explore.

 You can’t get a co-contribution for contributions you claim as a tax deduction or make through salary sacrifice arrangements.

 How much you’ll receive depends on your income.
 The table below will help you work it out for the 2019-20:

 |$38,564 or less||$500||$400||$250||$100|

 |$53,564 or more||$0||$0||$0||$0|

 There's no need to apply or do any extra paperwork.
 If you're eligible, the government will pay the co-contribution directly into your super account after you've lodged your tax return for the financial year you made the contribution in.

 For example, if you add to your super before 30 June 2020, you'll receive your government co-contribution after you've lodged your 2019-20 tax return.